kevinwilde/kevinwil.de/books.md

+- **Don't Call It a Comeback: What Happened When I Stopped Chasing PRs, and Started Chasing Happiness** - Keira D'Amato
 - **Small Things Like These** - Claire Keegan
 - **The Wide Wide Sea: Imperial Ambition, First Contact and the Fateful Final Voyage of Captain James Cook** - Hampton Sides
 - **Code to Zero** - Ken Follett